wikimatze/wikimatze.de/_posts/2011-07-03-why-i-use-jekyll-for-blogging.md

 Look on [other pages](https://github.com/mojombo/jekyll/wiki/Sites) what is possible with Jekyll.
 You can learn many new things by looking at other Jekyll blogs and copy what you need.
-I love to write a little bit and after I finished an article perform `rake dy` to upload my blog.
+I love to write a little bit and after I finished an article perform `rake d` to upload my blog.